Design-Dude/ddBasecolor/README.md

 No doubt, there are many great colour libraries.
 Unfortunately not any of them met my needs.
 I had to fill a chart with a rainbow coloured pattern but many colours looked alike doing so pure mathematically.
 I wanted individually distinguishable colours.
 That's what ddBasecolor tries to provide.
 If the human eye is more important than the math behind you should give ddBasecolor a try.
 Also, where smart methods are involved it's optional.

 ## Concept
 Compared to other libraries the concept is a little different also.
 Once a ```ddBasecolor``` is created its base colour will never change again.
 Instead, each operation will return a copy with updated values.
-Multiple operations can be stacked together though, as you can see in the section _Advanced techniques_.
+Multiple operations can be stacked together though.
 The big advantage is that all operations are predictable because they are always calculated from the same base colour.

 ## Basic usage
 The basic use consists of 3 simple steps:
 1. Create a ```ddBasecolor``` using the constructor.
 See _Consturctor_ and _setter methods_ below.
 As mentioned above, it's important to notice that the base colour you create will never change because the colour updates and loops from the next step depend on this base colour.
-If you need to change the base colour, use ```clone()``` or create a new ```ddBasecolor```.
+If you need to change the base colour, use ```clone()```, create a new ```ddBasecolor``` or reuse the base colour variable as the result of the operation.
 ```
 var my_color = new ddBasecolor('red');
+var my_color = my_color.hue(240); // update the basecolor to blue
 ```
 2. Next, update your colour variable using various _setter-_ and _smart methods_.
 Create series of colours with simple for-loops.
-See the _examples_ below and _Advanced techniques_ at the bottom.
+See the _Codepen.io examples_ below.
 Many operations need the base colour for their calculations which is why the base colour never changes (just to say it again).
-Both the initial and the returned colour object will share the unaltered base colour which makes it possible to stack operations.
+You can stack multiple operations and the returned colour object will always be a clone with it's own new base colour.
 ```
 var my_new_color = my_color.lighten(0.5);
+var my_new_color = my_color.hue(240).lighten(0.5); // stacking
 ```
 3. Finally use _getter methods_ and obtain the colour data in a format for further use in your css, script or html.
 ```